Start From

 Overnight Lodge.

 After breakfast, we depart for the reed dance.
-Today the girls cut their reeds, usually about ten to twenty, using long knives.
+Today, the girls cut their reeds, usually about ten to twenty, using long knives.
 Each girl tries her reeds into a bundle.
-Nowadays they use strips of plastic for the tying, but those mindful of tradition will still cut grass and plaint it into rope.
+Nowadays, they use strips of plastic for the tying, but those mindful of tradition will still cut grass and plant it into rope.
 We depart for the lodge.

 Overnight Lodge